erhant/crypto-notes/content/zklearning/7-poly-commits-on-error-correcting.md

 ---
 title: 'Polynomial commitments with Error-Correcting Codes'
-desc: 'We describe in detail how KZG & Bulletproofs polynomial commitment schemes work.
-We also have an interlude on group theory, along with some hard problems such as discrete log.'
+desc: 'We describe error-correcting codes (such as Reed-Solomon) and their applications on creating efficient polynomial-commitment schemes.'
 order: 7
 cat: 'zklearning'
 ---